 Perhaps The Elms is best known for its strategic location as a romantic wedding venue, just a 45-minute drive from Kansas City.
 “For transient guests, it’s just a small road trip from Omaha, Lincoln, or St. Louis,” Kara Harrington notes, “Many corporate retreats are held here.”

-The exquisitely-designed guest rooms, with their Victorian styling, are definitely the driver of The Elms’ claim to fame, followed by the many conferences, events and banquets.
-Like the huge Thanksgiving buffet that annually brings in 600 reservations, or the New Year’s Eve celebration which includes an overnight at the hotel.
-Bountiful Sunday buffet brunches, priced at a super-affordable $14.95, attract locals and tourists alike, as well as ‘ig meals on Easter and Mother’s Day.
+The exquisitely-designed guest rooms, with their Victorian styling, are definitely the driver of The Elms’ claim to fame.
+Many conferences, events and banquets are held here like the huge Thanksgiving buffet that annually brings in 600 reservations, or the New Year’s Eve celebration which includes an overnight at the hotel.

 Looking to plan a relaxing and romantic getaway with your loved one?
 Let us help you find a room at the beautiful Elms Hotel.